keeper013/Oasis.EFMapper/README.md

 - IMappingSession: this interface provides one synchronous method to map to an entity when database is not needed:
     - TTarget Map<TSource, TTarget>(TSource source), source is the object to be mapped from, and it returns the instance of TTarget that is mapped to, nothing much to explain here.
 ## Highlights
+1. When calling MapAsync to map entities to database:
+    - If the entity doesn't have an Id property, the entity will always be mapped as a new entity to be inserted into database.
+    - If the entity has an Id property, but the value is default value (e.g. 0 for int, null for int?), the entity will always be mapped as new entity to be inserted into database.
+    - If the entity has an Id property, and the Id property's value is not default value, but record of that id value doesn't exist in the correponding database table, the entity will be mapped as new entity to be inserted into database, and id of the target entity will be set to the same value of source entity.
+The target entity will be successfully inserted into database, but inserted id value may differ.
+With entity framework core, the inserted id value will be the same as source entity id value.
+With entity framework 6.0, id value will be automatically generated if stated for the id value, instead of following what was set for source entity.
+    - If the entity has an Id property, and the Id property's value is not default value, and the record of tha tid can be found in the corresponding database table, the entity will be mapped as existing entity to update the existing data record.
-1. Id and timestamp properties are considered key properties of entities, if explicitly configurated, mapping these properties doesn't need the property names to match.
+2. Id and timestamp properties are considered key properties of entities, if explicitly configurated, mapping these properties doesn't need the property names to match.
 For example, for the following classes:
 ```C#
 public class Entity1
 {